Experience the magic of the Okavango River in Namibia

 When is the best time to visit?

-How to get to Okavango?
+How to reach Okavango?

 What to bring with you?

-Light, neutral-coloured clothes: Avoid bright colours, especially blue and black, which attract tsetse flies.
+Light clothing in neutral colours: Avoid bright colours, especially blue and black, which attract tsetse flies.
 Long sleeves and trousers are useful for protection against insects and the sun.

-Comfortable shoes: For walking safaris and hikes.
+Comfortable shoes: For walking safaris and strolls.

 Hat and sunscreen: The sun is strong.